roura356a/csk/intl.en-US/User Guide/Kubernetes cluster/Application management/Create a service.md

 # Create a service {#concept_vgg_n1n_vdb .concept}

+This topic describes how to create a service.

 A Kubernetes service, which is generally called a microservice, is an abstraction which defines a logical set of pods and a policy by which to access them.
 The set of pods accessed by a Kubernetes service is usually determined by a Label Selector.

 Kubernetes pods are created and deleted in a short time even if they have their own IP addresses.
 Therefore, using pods directly to provide services externally is not a solution of high availability.
 The service abstraction decouples the relationship between the frontend and the backend.
 Therefore, the loose-coupling microservice allows the frontend to not care about the implementations of the backend.